-The Fourth Sunday of Easter Good Shepherd Sunday April 26 - May 2, 2021
+The Week of The Fourth Sunday of Easter April 22 - 27, 2024

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.